Vitols999/QMS-WIKI/DevelopingDocumentation.md

     problems found by `make check` and introduced by your own recent work are in the final section "Uncommitted changes".

-*   If you have reached that point, keep your Bitbucket password ready for pushing the repository upstream and run the commands
+*   If you have reached that point, keep your Github password ready for pushing the repository upstream and run the commands

             hg commit